sgong-0224/CUDA_Pathtracer/path_tracer/INSTRUCTION.md

 ## Running the code

 The main function requires a scene description file.
-Call the program with one as an argument: `cis565_path_tracer scenes/sphere.json`.
+Call the program with one as an argument: `path_tracer scenes/sphere.json`.
 (In Visual Studio, `../scenes/sphere.json`.)

 If you are using Visual Studio, you can set this in the `Debugging > Command Arguments` section in the `Project Properties`.
 Make sure you get the path right - read the console for errors.